pclus/multilayerLFP/README.md

 Alternatively we also use the [kernel-CSD](https://doi.org/10.1162/neco_a_00236).
 For this we use the [Python library](http://biorxiv.org/lookup/doi/10.1101/708511) created by the same group.
 This method has several advantages (and some constrains):
-- It works with arbitrary positions of the electrodes.
+- It works with arbitrary positions of the electrodes, thus we can also exclude broken electrodes.
 - It is more robust to measurement noise and broken electrodes.
 - Assumes arbitrary number of sources with Gaussian profiles.
 - On the downside, has many parameters to tune, which might cause artifacts if not set properly.